 10. 1979 Oldsmobile Cutlass Supreme Diesel: As bad as the 5.7-liter Olds diesel V8 was, the 4.3-liter version was worse.
 Sold only in the '79 Cutlass, the 4.3 diesel made 90 hp before shattering into shrapnel.

-8. 1982 Cadillac Cimarron: Shameful, cynical attempt to compete against BMW with a redecorated version of the front-drive, four-cylinder Chevrolet Cavalier.
-A self-inflicted wound that nearly killed Cadillac.
+8. 1982 Cadillac Cimarron: A cynical attempt to compete against BMW with a redecorated version of the front-drive, four-cylinder Chevrolet Cavalier.

-7. 1958 Edsel Corsair: Ford goes hunting for a market niche that wasn't there with a redecorated Mercury that had been beaten with an ugly stick.
+7. 1958 Edsel Corsair: Ford went hunting for a market niche that wasn't there with a redecorated Mercury that had been beaten with an ugly stick.
 The legendary flop of all automotive flops.

-6. 2003 Saturn Ion: Shockingly incompetent to drive and with a stupid interior to match.
-Kick it and your foot could get stuck in the gaps between the plastic body panels.
-Easily the second worst car of the 21st century.
+6. 2003 Saturn Ion: Shockingly incompetent to drive and with an interior to match.
+Kick it and your foot might get stuck in the gaps between the plastic body panels.

 5. 1971 Chevrolet Vega: An engine that couldn't hold oil, in a car built with contempt for its buyers.
 It's the car that invited Americans to buy Toyotas and Hondas.
 However, it did make a good Pro Stock racer.

-4. 1987 Yugo: A Serbian-made version of the Fiat 127 that couldn't possibly be as awful as its low price suggested.
+4. 1987 Yugo: This even cheaper version of the Fiat 127 seemed like it couldn't possibly be as awful as its low price suggested.
 But it was!
-Currently celebrating its 25th anniversary as shorthand for automotive crap.

-3. 1955 BMW Isetta: Originally designed by Italy's Iso, BMW built the atrocious, single-cylinder 12-hp, one-door Isetta for 7 years.
+3. 1955 BMW Isetta: Originally designed by Italy's Iso, BMW built the, single-cylinder 12-hp, one-door Isetta for seven years.
 Parked nose-in to a wall, the door wouldn't open.
 The whole car was a crumple zone.

 2. 1974 Ford Mustang II: Built upon the spindly bones of the Pinto, this shrunken, malformed pony is instantly appalling to Mustang lovers.
-And, unfortunately, hugely popular with buyers stuck with serial fuel crises.
+Unfortunately, it was hugely popular with buyers stuck with serial fuel crises.

-1. 2001 Pontiac Aztek: Drive one and you quickly realize that the Aztek's exterior design is its best feature.
+1. 2001 Pontiac Aztek: It may be cliche, but it's hard to argue with.
+Drive one and you quickly realize that the Aztek's exterior design is its best feature.
 It's the very worst car of all time because it's the only car on the list to kill an 84-year-old car company.
-It's undeniable that the Aztek's utter hideousness drove the biggest and last nails into Pontiac's heavily side-clad, plastic coffin.
+The Aztek drove the biggest and last nail into Pontiac's plastic-clad coffin.